In my previous role I worked on a succession of projects including:

 - assessment of comfort in wheelchair, airline and car seating, and vacuum cleaner manoeuvrability.

-I am now focusing on the psychological aspects of my interests and on my teaching.
-I am a Fellow of the Higher Education Academy, and am a Chartered Ergonomist and Human Factors Specialist.
-I sit on three committees for the Chartered Institute of Ergonomics and Human Factors.
+I am a Fellow of the Higher Education Academy, member of the British Psychological Society, and am a Chartered Ergonomist and Human Factors Specialist.

 - MSc Behaviour Change Research Project